 If we were to fail any financial performance covenant, or any other covenant contained in the credit facility, we would seek a waiver from our lenders under such facility.
 If we were unable to obtain a waiver from our lenders and the default remained uncured after any applicable grace period, we would be in breach of the credit facility, and the lenders would be entitled to declare all outstanding borrowings immediately due and payable.
-We were in compliance with all of the covenants under the credit facility as of March 31, 2013.
+We were in compliance with all of the covenants under the credit facility as of June 30, 2013.

-For the three months ended March 31, 2013 and 2012, the weighted average interest rate on borrowings under the credit facility was approximately 2.2% and 2.3%, respectively.
-At March 31, 2013 and December 31, 2012, our outstanding borrowings under the credit facility were \$246 million and \$184 million, respectively.
-At March 31, 2013 and December 31, 2012, our outstanding letters of credit were approximately \$nil at both dates.
+For the three months ended June 30, 2013 and 2012, the weighted average interest rate on borrowings under the applicable credit facility was approximately 2.6% and 2.2%, respectively.
+For the six months ended June 30, 2013 and 2012, the weighted average interest rate on borrowings under the applicable credit facility was approximately 2.4% and 2.3%, respectively.
+At June 30, 2013 and December 31, 2012, our outstanding borrowings under the credit facility were \$254 million and \$184 million, respectively.
+At June 30, 2013 and December 31, 2012, our outstanding letters of credit were approximately \$nil at both dates.

-On April 1, 2013, we filed a universal shelf-registration statement and prospectus on Form S-3 with the Securities and Exchange Commission.
+We have an effective universal shelf-registration statement and prospectus on Form S-3 with the Securities and Exchange Commission that expires in June 2016.
 TLP Finance Corp., a 100% owned subsidiary of Partners, may act as a co-issuer of any debt securities issued pursuant to that registration statement.
 Partners and TLP Finance Corp. have no independent assets or operations.
-Our operations are conducted by subsidiaries of Partners through Partners' 100% owned operating company subsidiary, TransMontaigne Operating Company L.P. and Partners' other 100% owned subsidiaries (other than TLP Finance Corp., whose sole purpose is to act as co-issuer of any debt securities, and subsidiaries that are minor) may guarantee the debt securities.
+Our operations are conducted by subsidiaries of Partners through Partners' 100% owned operating company subsidiary, TransMontaigne Operating Company L.P.
+Each of TransMontaigne Operating Company L.P. and Partners' other 100% owned subsidiaries (other than TLP Finance Corp., whose sole purpose is to act as co-issuer of any debt securities, and subsidiaries that are minor) may guarantee the debt securities.
 We expect that any guarantees will be full and unconditional and joint and several, subject to certain automatic customary releases, including sale, disposition, or transfer of the capital stock or substantially all of the assets of a subsidiary guarantor, exercise of legal defeasance option or covenant defeasance option, and designation of a subsidiary guarantor as unrestricted in accordance with the indenture.
 There are no significant restrictions on the ability of Partners or any guarantor to obtain funds from its subsidiaries by dividend or loan.
 None of the assets of Partners or a guarantor represent restricted net assets pursuant to the guidelines established by the Securities and Exchange Commission.